litexlang/litex-official-documents/Tutorial/Introduction.md

 ## What is Litex

-Litex(/lɪ'tɛks/) is an intuitive and scalable formal language for coding your reasoning.
-Litex takes its name from the combination of two languages that deeply influenced its design: Lisp and TeX.
-Since 2024, Litex has been developed in parallel with its design by its creator Jiachen Shen, and through continuous evolution it has now grown into a community-driven project open to everyone.
+Litex([website](https://litexlang.com)) is a simple, intuitive, and open-source formal language for coding reasoning ([Star the repo!](https://github.com/litexlang/golitex)).
+It ensures every step of your reasoning is correct, and is actually the first reasoning formal language (or formal language for short) that can be learned by anyone in 1–2 hours, even without math or programming background.

 Since a 10-year-old can reason about basic math, even a 10-year-old should be able to learn and use Litex easily to solve their own problems.
-We assume a man without any math or programming background can learn Litex in 1-3 hours.
-Don’t worry.
-It’s perfectly fine if you don’t remember everything the first time.
-When you encounter a specific problem, coming back to review the relevant section of this tutorial is just as effective.

-Like all successful programming languages, Litex is designed to be enjoyable to use and pragmatic in solving real problems.
-Its focus is scaling formal reasoning in the AI era.
-Both the AI and math communities need a simple, accessible formal language to integrate into their workflows.
-Litex meets this need, cutting the effort of formalization from 10× to parity with natural writing.
-As a result, building in Litex is about 10× cheaper and easier than with traditional formal systems (Lean, Coq, Isabelle, etc.) -— a true benefit for both AI and mathematics.
+Whether it’s a human or an AI, learning Litex is very easy, because Litex’s syntax is extremely close to natural language.
 The three key features of Litex are: **intuitive, simple, and expressive**.

 ## Intuitive